dcid/doh-php-client/README.md

 # doh-php-client
 DoH (DNS over HTTPS) PHP Client

-This is a proof of concept for DoH (DNS over HTTPS) client in PHP.
-It has not been fully tested, but seems to be working properly for A, AAAA and CNAME records.
+This is a proof of concept for a DoH (DNS over HTTPS) client in PHP.
+It is based on the latest draft `https://tools.ietf.org/html/draft-ietf-doh-dns-over-https-03` and supports the GET method with the DNS UDP wire format.
+This is a work in progress and only the A, AAAA and CNAME records are supported.

-I will be adding NS and MX records when time permits.
+MX and NS are coming soon.

 ## Examples